CompPhysics/AdvancedMachineLearning/README.md

 - Mathematics  of deep learning, basics of neural networks and writing a neural network code
 - Slides at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/pub/week2/ipynb/week2.ipynb
 - Recommended reading Goodfellow et al chapters 6 and 7 and Raschka et al chapter 11.
 For Pytorch see Raschka et al chapter 12.
+- Link to video of lecture  at https://youtu.be/9GmKWT2EFwQ
+- Link to whiteboard notes at https://github.com/CompPhysics/AdvancedMachineLearning/blob/main/doc/HandwrittenNotes/2025/NotesJanuary30.pdf

 ## February 3-7
 - From neural networks to convolutional neural networks